 - IV: the least restrictive (used for decorative items, like buttons)

-- Bottom line: OEKO-TEX is certainly much better than most conventional textiles, however it is not as strict as GOTS.
+- Bottom line: OEKO-TEX is certainly much better than most conventional textiles, however it is not nearly as strict as GOTS.
 While there are no harmful chemicals in the final product, they could have been used throughout the supply chain.

 - Dependent on the country’s regulations